Home

 Blue Reef Aquarium

 The ultimate undersea safari.
-Situated at Newquay Harbour, the Blue Reef Aquarium contains a variety of marine life, including giant spider crabs, sharks, seahorses and angel fish.
+Situated near Newquay Harbour, the Blue Reef Aquarium contains a variety of marine life, including giant spider crabs, sharks, seahorses and angel fish.
 Visitors walk through an underwater tunnel to view the exciting display of marine life.